 Kate Oldridge-Turner, head of coverage and public affairs at World Cancer Research Fund, stated: “These new figures are traumatic as we recognize that drinking alcohol will increase the chance of six different varieties of cancer, together with breast and bowel cancer.

 “We have a social tradition in the UK, which can be very centered on alcohol.
-We want the Government to empower people to drink less by making our day by day environments more healthy and tackling this drinking culture, as facts by myself received’t result in a big-scale change in behaviors.
+We want the Government to empower people to drink less by making our day-to-day environments healthier and tackling this drinking culture, as facts won’t result in a big-scale change in behavior.

 “This means introducing a minimum unit charge, amongst different tasks such as higher urban planning that supply humans extra social spaces that don’t revolve around alcohol.”